victor-raphael17/healthierclinic-app/README.md

     - https://github.com/victor-raphael17/healthierclinic-infra.git

 8. Go to 'healthierclinic-infra/bind'
-    - cd healthierclinic-infra
+    - cd healthierclinic-infra/bind

-9. Edit the "environment" and the "port" sections, adjusting it to your own IPv4 and the right timezone.
-You can check your IPv4 running "ip -c -br a" this will guarantee a brief and colorful output, making easy to you identify the IP.
-If you're using wifi, look for something like "wlp0s" and if you're using wired connection, look for something like "eth0", "enp" or "ens33"
+9. Edit the docker compose file.
+Adjust the environment variables and the ports section to match your IPv4 and the correct timezone.
+You can check your IPv4 by running "ip -c -br a", this will guarantee a brief and colorful output, making it easy to you identify the IP.
+If you're using wifi, look for something like "wlp0s" and if you're on wired connection, look for something like "eth0", "enp" or "ens33"

 10. Executar o docker compose (docker compose up -d)
 11. Após isso, o site já estará disponível para acessar por meio do navegador